 Hey, no judgment!
 We’ve been there.
 It’s taken us years to hone our craft.
 Today, we can uncover a compelling employee story from any team member, in any industry, in any company, that will communicate real workplace culture to candidates.
-We want to help you create the best recruitment marketing and employer branding content (and we know that good employee stories are the key).
+We want to help you create the best recruitment marketing and employer branding content (and good employee stories are the key).

 So, what elements make up a compelling employee story?
 You know we’ve got you covered.
 We know we have a good story when we can check several things off the list below.